I like to share information that makes life more joyful and meaningful. My main interests are health and general wellness in body and mind.

 This durian gets its unusual name because it looks like two durians joined together, one big and one small.
-When split open, you almost thought the two halves belong to two different durians.
-Coupling has whitish flesh which is slightly dry but tastes good.
+When split open, you almost thought the two halves belonged to two different durians.
+Coupling has whitish flesh, which is slightly dry but tastes good.

 Ooi Kyau (Tumeric Durian)

 The name Ooi Kyau (tumeric) describes the colour of the bright yellow flesh of this durian.
 It is very sweet and tasty.